Elaeis guineensis: Planting

 All modern, commercial planting material consists of tenera palms or DxP hybrids, which are obtained by crossing thickshelled dura with shell-less pisifera.
 Although common commercial germinated seed is as thick-shelled as the dura mother palm, the resulting palm will produce thin-shelled tenera fruit.
-An alternative to germinated seed, once constraints to mass production are overcome, are tissue-cultured or "clonal" palms, which provide "true copies" of high-yielding DxP palms.
+An alternative to germinated seed, once constraints to mass production are overcome, are tissue-cultured or "clonal" palms, which provide true copies of high-yielding DxP palms.

 Genetics

 Genome

 Size: 1,800 megabase.
 First sequence available in 2013.

 Chromosomes

 Diploid, with a diploid number of 2n = 32.

 Diversity

 The Asian effective population size is very limited.
 The cultivars comprising cultivation in Asia descend from only four trees, which are themselves probably the result of a selfing of one parent.

-Cross-breeding
+Breeding

 Unlike other relatives, oil palms do not produce offshoots; propagation is by sowing the seeds.

-Several varieties and forms of Elaeis guineensis have been selected that have different characteristics.
+Several varieties and forms of E. guineensis have been selected that have different characteristics.
 These include: